2017 SEC Championship Game

-The 2017 SEC Championship Game was played on December 2, 2017 at Mercedes-Benz Stadium in Atlanta, Georgia, and determined the 2017 football champion of the Southeastern Conference (SEC).
+The 2017 SEC Championship Game was played on December 2, 2017, at Mercedes-Benz Stadium in Atlanta, and determined the 2017 football champion of the Southeastern Conference (SEC).
 This was the first SEC Conference football championship at the Mercedes-Benz Stadium.
 The game featured the Eastern Division Champion, Georgia Bulldogs against the Western Division Co-Champion, the Auburn Tigers.
-This championship game was a rematch of their rivalry game, played on November 11, 2017.
-In that earlier game, Auburn beat Georgia by a score of 40-17.
-In this rematch, Georgia won the SEC Championship by beating Auburn 28-7.
+This championship game marked the first time Auburn and Georgia had rematched each other in the same year, with the previous iteration having been played on November 11, 2017.
+In the earlier game, Auburn beat Georgia by a score of 40–17.
+In this rematch, Georgia won the SEC Championship by beating Auburn 28–7.
 This was also the first SEC Championship Game with new SEC on CBS announcer Brad Nessler replacing Verne Lundquist, who retired in 2016.
 The game was televised nationally by CBS.